Exalt24/Dijkstraverse/README.md

 ## ⚡ Algorithm Implementation

-The application implements **Dijkstra's algorithm** with several performance optimizations:
+Dijkstraverse implements Dijkstra's algorithm with several optimizations:

-- **Binary Min-Heap**: Efficient priority queue reduces time complexity to O(N log N)
+- **Binary Min-Heap Priority Queue**: Reduces time complexity to O(N log N)
-- **State Caching**: Precomputed neighbor relationships minimize redundant calculations
-- **Lazy Rendering**: Updates DOM efficiently with batched operations
-- **Dynamic Timing**: Adaptive animation speed via real-time `getDelay()` callbacks
+- **Neighbor Caching**: Precomputes adjacent nodes to avoid repeated boundary checks
+- **Asynchronous Animation**: Uses Promise-based delays for smooth visualization
+- **Early Termination**: Stops exploration once the target is found
+- **Weighted Path Calculation**: Accounts for variable traversal costs

+The visualization process:
+1. Initialize distances (0 for start, infinity for others)
+2. Add unvisited nodes to the priority queue
+3. Process the closest unvisited node
+4. Update distances to its neighbors
+5. Mark the node as visited
+6. Repeat until the target is found or no path exists
+7. Reconstruct and highlight the shortest path

 ## 🔧 Customization Options

-Extend the visualizer with these potential modifications:
+Dijkstraverse can be extended with the following modifications:

 - **Alternative Algorithms**: Implement A* by adding a distance heuristic
+- **Additional Movement Patterns**: Enable diagonal movement for 8-directional search
-- **Visual Themes**: Customize the appearance via CSS variables
+- **Visual Themes**: Customize the appearance through CSS variables
-- **Movement Patterns**: Add support for diagonal movement
+- **Export/Import**: Add functionality to save/load configurations as files
 - **Multi-Target Pathfinding**: Extend to support multiple destinations
-- **Export/Import**: Add functionality to save/load configurations as files

 ## 🤝 Contributing